RoyalIcing/RoyalIcing/2023/introducing-collected-press.md

 ## Proxying of CDNs

-I wanted to reduce the number of DNS lookups, so I proxy a request to load modern-normalize.css via a `/unpkg.com/modern-normalize@1.1.0/modern-normalize.css` path, fetching it on the edge and then proxying its response back.
-I do the same for highlight.js’s syntax highlighting CSS.
+It’s a good idea to [reduce the number of DNS lookups](https://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers/#section:http-requests-and-dns-lookups), so instead of linking out to unpkg.com directly, I proxy `unpkg.com` requests via a subpath like `/unpkg.com/modern-normalize@1.1.0/modern-normalize.css`, fetching it on the edge and then forwarding its response back.
+I do the same for highlight.js’s CSS.

 In the Worker this looks like: